Colm1711/curdine/README.md

 #### Overview

 Article from above is from 2021.
 The listed most popular takeaway by Irish people during lockdown was chippers and after chips the most ordered item was sauce.
-My brother is heading away soon to begin his adventure in Canada in honour of him and his help for this project it lead me to pay homage by picking the most popular dish there Poutine, which is a delicacy
+My brother is heading away soon to begin his adventure in Canada in honour of him and his help for this project it lead me to pay homage by picking the most popular dish there Poutine, which is a delicacy of chips, gravy and cheese curds.
+This site is target at offering user the capability of ordering poutine online from Curdine takeaway service.

 ## Structure